-While we wouldn't suggest that you should expect miracles from your old eggshells, we've listed a few of the clever ways you can reuse them in your garden and busted a couple of the egg shell gardening myths along the way.
+While we wouldn't suggest that you should expect miracles from your old eggshells, you can use them to deter pests and nourish your flower bed ideas.

-This is by far the most common use for eggs in the garden.
-Eggs contain calcium, as well as traces of other elements including magnesium and phosphorus.
-It is great for adding nutrients to your soil and compost.
+Perhaps the most common way to use eggs in your garden is through eggshells in your soil.
+These shells contain calcium, as well as traces of other elements, including magnesium and phosphorus – great for adding nutrients to your soil and compost.

 Having said that, most soil in North America is already rich in calcium, so you may not need to add any more.
 Also, if you add egg to acidic soil, then the calcium won't be absorbed by your plants.
 In fact, you may end up with excess nitrogen in your soil, which will do more harm than good.
-Do a simple PH check of your soil to see whether you should be adding egg.
+Therefore, it is worth doing a simple PH check of your soil to see whether you should be adding eggs.

 2. Using eggs to prevent blossom end rot

-Some people swear by adding egg to the base of plants prone to blossom end rot, especially tomatoes and zucchini.
+Some people recommend adding eggs to the base of plants prone to blossom end rot, especially tomatoes and zucchini.
 However, what people don't know is that blossom end rot mainly affects first-year blossoms.

 3. Using eggshells as mulch

-Eggshells make for excellent mulch, helping plants retain moisture and repelling weeds.
-You do need quite a lot of eggshell to make enough mulch, though, so you will need to get whipping up those cakes and omelettes to build up a large enough store of shells.
+Eggshells make for excellent mulch, helping plants retain moisture and repel weeds.
+You do need quite a lot of eggshells to make enough mulch, though, so you will need to get whipping up those cakes and omelets to build up a large enough store of shells.

 Opinion is divided on whether eggshells repel slugs, beetles, and other insects you don't want near your plants.
 The mechanism with repelling slugs is clear enough: the sharp edges of crushed eggshell cut slugs, so they avoid them.